 A potential challenge for the long‐term service life of stainless-steel spent fuel canisters is chloride-induced stress corrosion cracking (SCC) initiated on the outer surface of the canisters.
 Although this type of degradation is highly unlikely for SONGS MPCs, the IMP provides an effective program to monitor, detect, and mitigate any canister surface degradation.

 Additional SCE information regarding the Inspection and Maintenance Program is available here.

-SCE supports the Commission’s approval of the Inspection and Maintenance Program, which SCE believes represents the industry’s most advanced and comprehensive spent fuel management program.
+SCE supported the Commission’s July 2020, approval of the Inspection and Maintenance Program, which SCE believes represents the industry’s most advanced and comprehensive spent fuel management program.